sharojke/StealthStartup1-WatchFacesForAppleWatch/README.md

 ### Life Span

-*December 2021 - present*
+*April 2022 - present*
-The development of the application began in December 2021.
+The development of the application began in April 2022.
-The creation of the basic functionality was completed in October 2022.
+The creation of the basic functionality was completed in November 2022.
 Minor functionality is still being supported and added.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>